 Orama Lodge offers guests true laidback island vibes.
 This beautiful studio is decorated with traditional Polynesian designs and art, making you feel like you’ve transported back 100 years (in a good way).
 Fear not, though!
 The amenities are as modern as can be and is even comfortable enough for an extended stay in Bora Bora.

-At the end of the day, wind down with some Tahiti Drink (this can be found in almost any supermarket or convenience store) and watch the sunset from the comfort of your own place.
-The studio is right across the lagoon from the airport, too, so you can watch the small airplanes take off and land throughout the day.
+Wind down with some Tahiti Drink (this can be found in almost any supermarket or convenience store) and watch the sunset from the comfort of your place.
+The studio is right across the airport’s lagoon, so you can watch the small airplanes take off and land throughout the day.

 - Beautiful sunset views